Jade Croot

-Jade Croot is a Welsh stage, television and film actress, and former child actress.
-Her film roles include Rabbit Trap (2025).
+Jade Croot (born 11 January 1999) is a Welsh stage, television and film actress, and former child actress.
+Her film roles include Rabbit Trap (2025) and The Death of Robin Hood (2026).

 Biography

 From Merthyr Tydfil in Wales, she was educated at Merthyr College and attended Mark Jermin Stage School from the age of 12 years-old.
 At 16, she joined the Royal Shakespeare Company.
 In 2013, she could be seen in an early film role in science-fiction film The Machine.
 In 2019, she had a television role as Leona Bevan in The Accident alongside Sarah Lancashire and Mark Lewis Jones for Channel 4.
 That year, Croot played the role of Princess Adda in the Netflix series The Witcher.

 Her television and film roles include Pauline Floyd in true-crime series Steeltown Murders for BBC One in 2023, as well as The Serpent Queen, 2024 biblical epic Mary, and 2025 action romance film Sacrifice.

 She appeared in a leading role as The Child alongside Dev Patel and Rosy McEwen in 2025 folk horror film Rabbit Trap.
 For her role in the film she was long-listed for the British Independent Film Award for Breakthrough Performance.
 She was named a Screen International Star of Tomorrow in 2025.
+She had scenes as the character Wainwright alongside Hugh Jackman in period action film The Death of Robin Hood (2026).